Contributor Roles Taxonomy: Management roles

-For detailed terminology definitions and explanations, CASRAI maintains a comprehensive CRediT Glossary.
+The CRediT standard includes machine-readable metadata.
+Each role has a unique identifier URL for use in structured metadata.

+The taxonomy is an open standard conforming to the OpenStand Principles, and is published under a CC-BY Creative Commons licence.

 History

 Replacing traditional authorship roles with contributorship had been proposed as early as 1997, and the practice was being adopted in the 2000s.
-The Contributor Role Taxonomy (CRediT) was developed by CASRAI to address the limitations of traditional author lists, which often fail to accurately represent the diverse contributions of researchers.
+The Contributor Roles Taxonomy (CRediT) was developed to address the limitations of traditional author lists, which often fail to accurately represent the diverse contributions of researchers.
 It originated from a 2012 workshop hosted by the Wellcome Trust and Harvard University, bringing together researchers, publishers, and funders to improve how individual contributions are documented.

 In 2012, a draft taxonomy was created at a workshop held at Harvard involving biomedical scientists, publishers, and research funders.

 In 2014, the Consortia Advancing Standards in Research Administration Information (CASRAI) took leadership of the CRediT initiative, forming a working group of publishers, funders, and university representatives to refine and formalize the taxonomy.
 Under CASRAI's stewardship, CRediT was formally introduced in 2015 and has since been actively promoted by CASRAI for adoption by publishers and research organizations worldwide.

-By 2017, major publishers including PLOS journals and eLife had adopted CRediT, and in 2018 it was endorsed by representatives of the National Academy of Sciences.
+By 2017, the PLOS journals and eLife had adopted CRediT, and in 2018 it was endorsed by representatives of the National Academy of Sciences.
 Over the next several years, many of the largest publishers of scientific journals began using CRediT.

 Interest in CRediT increased in 2020 following grant support from the Wellcome Trust and the Alfred P. Sloan Foundation, which aimed to expand its use and encourage further awareness, advocacy, and standardization.

 In 2022, CRediT became an ANSI/NISO standard, including metadata for use in the JATS XML version of scholarly articles (ANSI/NISO z39104-2022-credit).